braindamageinc/SublimeHttpRequester/README.md

 	CHARSET: cp1251

 ## Installation
-Using the Sublime Text 2 Package Control plugin (http://wbond.net/sublime_packages/package_control) press *CTRL + SHIFT + P* and find **Package Control: Install Package** and press *Enter*.
+Using the Sublime Text 2/3 Package Control plugin (http://wbond.net/sublime_packages/package_control) press *CTRL + SHIFT + P* and find **Package Control: Install Package** and press *Enter*.
 Find this plugin in the list by name **Http Requester**.

-Or git clone to your Sublime Text 2 packages folder directly (usually located at /Sublime Text 2/Packages/).
+Or git clone to your Sublime Text 2/3 packages folder directly (usually located at /Sublime Text 2/Packages/ or /Sublime Text 3/Packages/).